dheerajyadav095/Data_Analyst_Read_And_Write_Sharemarket/README.md

     pip install pyodbc,
     pip install pandas,
 2)
-   i) create table name is tbl_INE775A01035_1
+   i) create new table name is tbl_INE775A01035_1

-   ii) column name is DATE	OPEN	HIGH	LOW	CLOSE	NO. OF SHARES	NO. OF TRADES
+   ii) column name is DATE,OPEN,HIGH,LOW,CLOSE,NO. OF SHARES,NO. OF TRADES.
         ![image](https://user-images.githubusercontent.com/100525257/158029370-f75c0251-67ea-4a93-9f69-50421c9af179.png)

    iii) Insert into table data : ( enter sample data in excel . excel name is **AllShareData_All** and sheet name is **INE775A01035**)